jbonatakis/news-desk/README.md

 - [ ] Add search functionality
 - [ ] Incorporate SMMRY API
 - [ ] Allow user to specify number of articles to display
+- [ ] Automatically encrypt API key while stored and decrypt before use